 Various settings such as Diffuse, Ambient, Light & more allow you to control the color, intensity and shadows of your light sources.

 The Shadows/highlights Live filter is used to lighten or darken the shadows and highlights of your photo.

 This can be used to create more contrast in your image or to adjust the brightness of specific areas.
 See an example of this Live Filter Layer below.

 Should you add masks to a Live Filter layer?

 There is no need to add masks manually, because masks are applied to Live Filter Layers automatically.

 Affinity Photo allows you to apply a mask to control the area of an image that is effected by the live filter.
 This can be used to restrict the filter to a specific area of your photo or to create interesting effects by using multiple filters on different parts of an image.

 Applying live filters to selected areas

-Affinity Photo allows Live filter layers to be applied selectively, which can be useful for enhancing specific areas of an image.
+Live filter layers can be applied selectively, which can be useful for enhancing specific areas of an image.
 To apply a live filter layer only to a particular selection, make a selection and add a new live filter layer.